query-string

 /**

-NOTE: Array types (`string[]` and `number[]`) will have no effect if `arrayFormat` is set to `none` (see example 5).
+NOTE: Array types (`string[]`, `number[]`) are ignored if `arrayFormat` is set to `'none'`.

 @default {}